When Did Dwayne The Rock Johnson Start Acting?

 A: While Johnson has not won any major acting awards, he has received critical acclaim for his performances and has been nominated for several awards, including the Teen Choice Awards and the People’s Choice Awards.

 In conclusion, Dwayne “The Rock” Johnson began his acting career in 2001 after a successful stint as a professional wrestler.
 Since then, he has become one of the most recognizable and beloved actors in Hollywood, known for his versatility and captivating performances.
-With his undeniable talent and undeniable charm, Johnson continues to dominate the big screen and win the hearts of audiences worldwide.
+With his undeniable talent and magnetic personality, Johnson continues to dominate the silver screen and entertain audiences worldwide.